By Tony Attwood

-Dylan returns to the theme of being asked to give up too much of himself that he explored in “Don’t think twice” with “It take’s a lot to laugh”, apparently previously known as Phantom Engineer.
+Dylan returns to the theme of being asked to give up too much of himself that he explored in “Don’t think twice” with “It take’s a lot to laugh”, known originally as Phantom Engineer.
 The relationship is over, the singer has shrugged, said his goodbyes and is travelling away.

 The harshness of the goodbye in “It Ain’t me Babe” in which he tells the woman that she is looking for “a lover for your life”, is not here.
 He has simply got up, walked away, and hitched a ride on the overnight train.